 If a suitable property comes up, Wild & Co will arrange a viewing at a time that suits both you and the landlord.
 We’ll advise you about what to look out for and we’ll explain what legal rights and responsibilities both you and the landlord will have.

-Let us know as soon as possible if you’re interested in the property and we will then request a holding deposit of £300.00 to £500.00 to secure your offer – if your offer is not acceptable to the landlord for any reason, the holding deposit is fully refundable.
+Let us know as soon as possible if you’re interested in the property and we will then request a holding deposit of the equivalent of one week’s rent to secure your offer – if your offer is not acceptable to the landlord for any reason, the holding deposit is fully refundable.
 This deposit can be held for two weeks before you move in (unless an extension has been agreed).
-Remember that other people will probably also be interested in it.
+Remember that other people will probably also be interested in the property.
 Make sure you’re in a strong position for the landlord to accept your application – have copies of references from your employer and previous landlords ready, together with your bank details, documents proving your ID and full address with postcodes for the last three years.
 We’ll need these to do a reference check.
 If you think you may need a guarantor, get this set up in good time.